Pharisees: A kingdom of priests

-The Oral Torah
+Oral Torah

 The standard view is that the Pharisees differed from Sadducees in the sense that they accepted the Oral Torah in addition to the Scripture.
-Anthony J. Saldarini argues that this assumption has neither implicit nor explicit evidence.
+Theology professor Anthony J. Saldarini argued that this assumption has neither implicit nor explicit evidence.
 A critique of the ancient interpretations of the Bible are distant from what modern scholars consider literal.
-Saldarini states that the Oral Torah did not come about until the third century CE, although there was an unstated idea about it in existence.
-Every Jewish community in a way possessed their own version of the Oral Torah which governed their religious practices.
-Josephus stated that the Sadducees only followed literal interpretations of the Torah.
-To Saldarini, this only means that the Sadducees followed their own way of Judaism and rejected the Pharisaic version of Judaism.
+Saldarini stated that the Oral Torah did not come about until the 3rd century AD, although there was an unstated idea about it in existence.
+In a way, every Jewish community possessed their own version of the Oral Torah which governed their religious practices.
+Josephus states that the Sadducees only followed literal interpretations of the Torah.
+To Saldarini, this only meant that the Sadducees followed their own way of Judaism, and rejected the Pharisaic version of Judaism.
 To Rosemary Ruether, the Pharisaic proclamation of the Oral Torah was their way of freeing Judaism from the clutches of Aaronite priesthood, represented by the Sadducees.
 The Oral Torah was to remain oral but was later given a written form.
 It did not refer to the Torah in a status as a commentary, rather had its own separate existence which allowed Pharisaic innovations.

-The sages of the Talmud believed that the Oral law was simultaneously revealed to Moses at Sinai, and the product of debates among rabbis.
-Thus, one may conceive of the "Oral Torah" as both based on the fixed text and as an ongoing process of analysis and argument in which God is actively involved; it was this ongoing process that was revealed at Sinai along with the scripture, and by participating in this ongoing process rabbis and their students are actively participating in God's ongoing act of revelation.
+The sages of the Talmud believed that the Oral law was simultaneously revealed to Moses at Mount Sinai, and the product of debates among rabbis.
+Thus, one may conceive of the "Oral Torah" as both based on the fixed text and as an ongoing process of analysis and argument in which God is actively involved; it was this ongoing process that was revealed at Mount Sinai along with the scripture, and by participating in this ongoing process rabbis and their students are actively participating in God's ongoing act of revelation.